 Admission to any of the graduate degree programs requires the bachelor's degree, or its equivalent, in an appropriate field.
 For unconditional admission, the applicant must have a quality point average of 3.0 (based on a 4.0 scale) or higher from a fully accredited institution of higher learning.

 Applicants showing unusual ability in performance, whose previous record falls short of this standard, whose study was at an institution not accredited by a regional agency or the National Association of Schools of Music, or the National Association of Schools of Theater may be admitted conditionally or with the status of academic probation.

 Admission procedures and materials will be supplied on request as noted above.

 Some programs require the GRE score before admission can be granted.
-Please view the CCM Application Handbook for futher information.
+Please view the downloadable CCM Application Handbook below for further information.